Learning to Sample: Reinforcement Learning-Guided Sampling for Autonomous Vehicle Motion Planning: Methodology

-To realize \(\mathcal{P}(\cdot)\), lateral and longitudinal subproblems are solved using jerk-optimal polynomial primitives~\cite{Werling2010}: a quintic polynomial for the lateral component \(d(t)\) and a quartic polynomial for the longitudinal component \(s(t)\), with boundary conditions derived from \(\{x(0),g(\tau)\}\).
-The resulting curves are evaluated in the curvilinear frame and, where required, converted to Cartesian space using the standard curvilinear mapping along \(\Gamma\)~\cite{Werling2010}.
+To realize the polynomial trajectory generation operator \(\mathcal{P}(\cdot)\), lateral and longitudinal subproblems are solved using jerk-optimal polynomial primitives~\cite{Werling2010}: a quintic polynomial for the lateral component \(d(t)\) and a quartic polynomial for the longitudinal component \(s(t)\), with boundary conditions derived from \(\{x(0),g(\tau)\}\).
+The polynomials are evaluated in the curvilinear frame, and the resulting trajectories are then transformed into the Cartesian frame using the curvilinear mapping described in~\cite{Werling2010}.

 The planner forms a local set of candidate trajectories around the goal proposal \(g(\tau)\) returned by the RL agent.
-In particular, the planner samples end points in a neighborhood \(\mathcal{G}\bigl(g(\tau)\bigr)\) of \(g(\tau)\), as illustrated in Figure~\ref{fig:neighborhood_sampling}.
+In particular, the planner samples end points in a neighborhood \(\mathcal{G}\bigl(g(\tau)\bigr)\) of \(g(\tau)\), as illustrated in \autoref{fig:neighborhood_sampling}.
 The corresponding set of generated trajectories is:

 We first validate candidates with respect to the curvilinear domain of \(\Gamma\), where $\mathcal{D}_\Gamma$ is the projection domain defined along and around~$\Gamma$.
 Let \(\Phi_\Gamma:\mathcal{D}_\Gamma \subset \mathbb{R}^{2}\!\to\!\mathbb{R}^{2}\) denote the curvilinear-to-Cartesian projection, which is bijective on \(\mathcal{D}_\Gamma\) with inverse \(\Psi_\Gamma=\Phi_\Gamma^{-1}\).
 A candidate is valid if its curvilinear coordinates remain in \(\mathcal{D}_\Gamma\) for the entire horizon: